 She never won a NASCAR race — her best finish was a sixth-place finish in Atlanta in 2014 — but did record seven top-10 finishes during her five-year run and, more importantly, became an inspiration to young women everywhere.

 Patrick earned more than $12.3 million on the track and so much more away from it in endorsements and was easily one of the most popular drivers in NASCAR despite never collecting a checkered flag.

 Danica Patrick’s NASCAR career ended in a violent wreck at the 2018 Daytona 500

-Ahead of the 2018 Daytona 500, Danica Patrick announced that it would be the final race of her NASCAR career as she wanted to put more focus into her many business ventures.
+Ahead of the 2018 Daytona 500, Patrick announced that it would be the final race of her NASCAR career as she wanted to focus more on her many business ventures.

 She began her final Daytona 500 in 28th position but had moved into the top 20 at the midway point of the race.
-But on lap 102, her stock-car career came to an end as she was involved in a violent, seven-car wreck that knocked her out of the race.
+But on lap 102, her stock-car career ended as she was involved in a violent, seven-car wreck that knocked her out of the race.

-Danica Patrick received medical attention at the infield care center but thankfully didn’t suffer any serious injuries.
+Danica received medical attention at the infield care center but thankfully didn’t suffer any severe injuries.